📣

 Stop log backup

-In the last line of the CR, append spec.logStop: true.
-Then save and quit the editor.
+Change the value of logSubcommand to log-stop, then save and exit the editor.
 The modified content is as follows:

-You can see the STATUS of the Backup CR named demo1-log-backup-s3 change from Running to Stopped:
+You can verify that the STATUS of the Backup CR named demo1-log-backup-s3 changes from Running to Stopped:

 NAME MODE STATUS .... demo1-log-backup-s3 log Stopped ....